San7o/hive-operator/docs/DESIGN.md

 ## Discover Controller

-The *discover* controller aka `HivePolicy` controller is responsible for the following:
+The *discover* controller aka `KivePolicy` controller is responsible for the following:

 - Identify the kernel instance: the controller will fetch an unique